annette-hilton/usa_groundwater_data/README.md

 ## Goals and Objectives for the project

 This project compiles existing groundwater data in the United States of America from the United States Geological Survey (USGS) across 50 states and 4 territories (District of Columbia, Guam, Puerto Rico, Virgin Islands).
+This code automatically downloads historical manually recorded groundwater levels from hydrological sites served by the USGS (~905,706 sites).

-The code automatically downloads these data from USGS sites using URLs with little user input.
+The code automatically downloads these data from USGS sites using URLs with little user input, tidies data, and merges all data into one large file for the United States.

 ***Please note:*** This is an ongoing project and not in its finalized version.
 Some of the code may contain bugs and areas of work-in-progress.
 If you catch any bugs, please feel free to report them to me via github.